Emma Watts-Plumpkin recalls her fieldwork experiences, from rooky through to old hand.

 Things that seemed odd to start with, like seeing a pile of boots abandoned in a shop doorway on lunch breaks, soon became the norm, along with seeing muddy archaeologists traipsing round a supermarket in hi-vi jackets and socks, carrying armfuls of ice lollies.

 A change in weather later in the week meant that everyone was sent running for cover in a series of torrential downpours, and you quickly learn that the weather can play a big part in your digging experience, particularly if you are not prepared for it.
-At Berkeley we had everything from torrential rain to scorching heat – even a tornado – and you soon learn to pack for everything.
+At Berkeley we had everything from torrential rain to scorching heat — even a small tornado at one point, which luckily didn’t touch the ground — and you soon learn to pack for everything.
 Those who laughed at my factor 50 sun cream were unashamedly plastering it on by the end of the week (some looking considerably redder than others!).

-The heat, although exhausting to start with, soon became welcome when it lead to a series of impromptu ice-lolly breaks, and these are the moments, alongside the excitement of uncovering something spectacular, that really stay with you.
-The standard Friday lunchtime reward of cream-laden scones at the village tearooms was always a favourite, but by the end, you even find yourself taking pride in ordinary tasks, such as perfecting the art of getting the soil in the wheelbarrow, or your group’s excellent mattock–shovel–wheelbarrow production line.
+The heat, although exhausting to start with, soon became welcome when it lead to a series of impromptu ice-lolly breaks, and these moments of camaraderie, alongside the excitement of uncovering something spectacular, are ones that really stay with you.
+The standard Friday lunchtime reward of cream-laden scones at the village tearooms was always a favourite, but by the end, you even find yourself taking pride in ordinary tasks: honing the flick of your shovel to get the soil falling flawlessly in the wheelbarrow, achieving section perfection, or your group’s excellent mattock—shovel—wheelbarrow production line.

 The third year of excavation saw TV cameras on site, filming for the BBC series Digging for Britain, something that lead to mass panic and excitement, and the need to perfect the art of ‘looking normal’ while digging.